HOME

 When the new capital of Myanmar was established at Naypyidaw in 2005, all government departments were transferred there, and the Secretariat has been left unoccupied since then.
 The huge Victorian building complex (the 400.000 square foot building is two-thirds the size of the Louvre) has been closed for many years and could only be photographed from behind the fence.
 In 2012, a plan to turn it into a museum failed; another project to turn it into a hotel and a cultural centre failed as well.
 Finally, the building was renovated during 2018 and 2019.

-The Secretariat is nowadays open to visitors from 9 am to 4:30 pm daily.
-Visitors are allowed to observe the ground and first floors free of charge.
-If you want to explore other restricted areas, they will have to pay a fee, which is 3.000 Kyat for locals, and 10 dollars (15.000 Kyat) for foreigners.
+The Secretariat is nowadays every day open to visitors, entry is on Anawratha or on Thein Phyu road.
+If you want to explore other restricted areas, they will have to pay a fee, which is 3.000 Kyat for locals, and 10 dollars or 15.000 Kyat for foreigners.
+(Spot a good deal ;-)

 The Secretariat on Maha Bandoola Road.